Skip to main content

 But first a short digression on fees, because if you're setting the prices, it is worth considering them.
 By taking a price feed from Binance, what we are really considering is that if there is a difference between a price on Binance and on the corresponding Vega market, the bot may want to capitalise on that difference by buying/selling on Vega and selling/buying on Binance.
 However, to do that you're probably going to incur fees, (though these will vary depending on how the trades are executed) so you only want to do this if the difference is large enough to profit.

 To take some indicative numbers, and make some assumptions, at time of writing both the maker and taker fees for spot trading on Binance sit at 0.1% assuming no discounts are applied.
 Meanwhile the maker fee, paid to the maker in a trade on the Vega Fairground testnet is 0.02%.
-It is entirely possible both of these numbers have changed by the time you read this so be sure to explore for yourself, and mainnet fees on Vega may also change depending on community decisions, but for now they will do.
+It is entirely possible both of these numbers have changed by the time you read this so be sure to explore for yourself, and fees on a given network are dependent on community decisions, but for now they will do.
 If you combine the 0.1% fee from Binance and a 0.02% rebate from Vega Protocol you probably only want to execute if you get a price 0.08% better than on Binance - e.g. sell 0.08% higher than you can buy on Binance and buy 0.08% lower than you can sell.
 For now, for simplicity, let's assume on Binance we execute with market orders to close out the trade immediately.

 In a real strategy, you might also want to take into account: